 Types of Ear Injuries

-When to Call Your Doctor for Ear Injury
+When to Call for Ear - Injury

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

 - You think your child has a serious injury